 Why do we Need OCR?

-To have a computer, tablet, smart phone, or other device ‘read’ data that is not in computer-compatible form, such as a printed page, it has to be scanned and fed into the machine.
-However, this data is an ‘image’ as far as the computer is concerned, not text.
+To have a computer, tablet, smartphone, or other devices ‘read’ data that is not in computer-compatible forms, such as words on a printed page, it has to be scanned and fed into a scanner or sent digitally using email.
+However, this data is reserved as an ‘image’ as far as the computer is concerned, not text.
 That means none of the actions that you can perform on text (editing, formatting, deleting, etc.) can be carried out on this ‘image.’
 OCR turns this ‘image’ into text so that it is in a more practical, usable form.
-In effect, OCR can convert a graphic (from, say, a JPG file) into a TXT or DOC file that can be processed easily.
+In effect, OCR can convert graphic images from a scanner (from, say, a JPG or PDF file) into a TXT or DOC file that can be processed easily.

 How Does OCR Work?

-There are two points to note in understanding how OCR software ‘reads’—patterns and features.
-A simple OCR program may be designed to read many different fonts and patterns.
-When any of the compatible patterns are presented to the software, it can convert it to machine-readable text accurately.
+There are two points to note in understanding how OCR software uses technology to read patterns and features.
+A simple OCR program may be designed to read and recognize many different fonts and patterns.
+When any of the compatible patterns are presented to the software, it uses technology to convert it to machine-readable text accurately so it becomes searchable.
 However, this is clearly not an exhaustive solution because there are innumerable fonts in existence, and also the handwriting of different persons may not conform to set patterns.

 The Immense Impact of OCR

 OCR (along with paperless document management) can make life easier in many ways.
-Here are a few of the biggest benefits we stand to gain:
+Here are a few of the biggest benefits we stand to gain from the product:

-- Printed matter can be stored efficiently, easily, and in a highly compact manner.
-A room full of books and manuscripts can be reduced to nothing more than a thumb drive.
+- Printed matter can be stored efficiently, easily, and in a highly compact manner after using a scanner.
+A room full of books and manuscripts can be reduced to nothing more than images on a thumb drive.

 - Printed material can be easily edited once it is in digital form.
-Searching through books for a specific passage or even a single word simply isn’t practical when working with printed matter.
+Searching through books for a specific passage or even a single word simply aren’t practical solutions when working with printed matter.
 A computer can do this in seconds when the data is stored as text.
+It then becomes searchable.
 For research purposes, OCR is an incredible tool that has simply revolutionized this field of work.

-- In businesses, OCR brings about significant improvement in efficiency.
-Statistically, of the 12 minutes required by an employee to process a document, 9 minutes are spent in locating and getting it ready for use.
-A document that is already in readable form in the computer can be accessed with a few clicks in seconds, improving productivity immensely.
+- In businesses, OCR technology brings about significant solutions in efficiency.
+Statistically, of the 12 minutes required by an employee to create and process a document, 9 minutes are spent in locating and getting it ready for use.
+A document scan that is already in readable form in the computer can be accessed with a few clicks in seconds, improving productivity immensely.

 - Enhanced accessibility is another advantage of OCR.
 A book may be accessible to those who are in physical proximity to it.
 However, material that is in digital form can be accessed by or sent to people located anywhere in the globe.
-What’s more, many users can access the same document at the same time.
+What’s more, many users have the rights to access the same document at the same time.

 - Lastly, substantial savings can be achieved by opting for OCR and paperless document management.
-Converting print data into digital lets you avoid spending on filing, archiving, and storage.
+Using advanced technology to convert and scan print data into digital images lets you avoid spending on filing, archiving, and storage.
 There is no need for supplies such as paper, ink, or files to store these documents, neither is there any need for staff members to carry out these tasks.
 The costs saved here can work out to thousands of dollars over a year.